Spam module

 Content to filter

 By default, comments are filtered.
-If you have any open publishing on your site, you may want to filter other content types.
-Keep in mind that spam processing will add slightly to the load on your server, so there's no point filtering content that only trusted users can create anyway.
+If you have open publishing on your site, you may want to filter those content types.
+Keep in mind that spam processing adds slightly to the load on your server (in speed and database space), so there's no point filtering content that only trusted users can create.

 You can also filter users, but usually this is more problematic than normal content, because users don't have a lot of text to match against.
-Using User Profiles may increase this - i.e. if you have an "about me" box for each user, the ones with links to viagra a probably spam.
+Using User Profiles may increase this - i.e. if you have an "about me" box for each user, the ones with links to Viagra are probably spam.

 Actions